TfTHacker/obsidian42-brat/README.md

 # Help Contents
 - [Quick  Guide for using BRAT](#Quick-Guide-for-using-BRAT)
+  - Plugins
     - Adding a beta plugin
     - Updating beta plugins
     - Stopping beta plugin updates/deleting a beta plugin/deleting-a-beta-plugin
+  - Themes
+    - Grab a beta theme from a repository
+    - Update a beta theme from a repository
+    - Grab a community theme
 - [Plugins](/help/plugins.md)
   - Updating beta plugins
   - See if there are upates, but don't update them